Money advice handbook

 Make sure you provide accurate meter reading regularly so you do not have an estimated bill.
 For more information on saving money on energy and switching providers, go to the Money Helper website.

 Reading Borough Council has a scheme called Winter Watch that is available to Reading residents on low incomes, have young children, are over 60, have a disability/health condition or have not lived independently before.
 Depending on your circumstances, you may be eligible for the £140 warm homes discount.
-You can visit the Winter Watch page or contact them for advice, support and to apply all year round on 0118 937 3747.
+You can visit the energy support page or contact them for advice, support and to apply all year round on 0118 937 3747.

 Ensure your water bill is accurate